 '''

 SUB_CLASS =

 NAME = tsc

 NPROC = 1

 BIN_PATH = /path/to/bin

 INPUT_DIR = /path/to/components/epa/tsc

-INPUT_FILES = inputa.IO9001 sprsina.IO9001config_nbi_ITER.dat
+INPUT_FILES = inputa.I09001 sprsina.I09001config_nbi_ITER.dat

 OUTPUT_FILES = outputa tsc.cgm inputa log.tsc ${STATE_FILES}

 SCRIPT = ${BIN_PATH}/epa_nb_iter.py

 '''

 The component section starts with a label that matches what is listed as the implementation in the ports section.
 These must match or else the framework will not find your component and the simulation will fail before it starts (or worse, use the wrong implementation!).
 CLASS and SUBCLASS typically refer to the directory hierarchy and are sometimes used to identify the location of the source code and input files.
 Note that NAME must match the python class name that implements the component.
 NPROC is the number of processes that the binary needs to use when launched on compute nodes.
 If you have pre-built binaries that exist in another location, an additional entry in the component description section may be a convenient place to put it.
 INPUT_DIR, INPUT_FILES and OUTPUT_FILES specify the location and names of the input and output files, respectively.
 If a subset of plasma states files is all that is required by the component, they are specified here (STATE_FILES).
 If the entry is omitted, all of the plasma state files are used.
-This prevents the full set of files to be copied to and from the component code, specifically the Python class in NAME.
+This prevents the full set of files to be copied to and from the component's work directory on every step, saving time and space.
+Lastly, SCRIPT is the Python script that contains the component code, specifically the Python class in NAME.
 Additionally, any component specific values maybe specified here to control logic or set data values that change often.